3 DAY EAST COAST TRiP

 St Helens and Bay of Fires

-After a day in the kitchen, let Mohr & Smith Café Restaurant and Bar take care of dinner for you back in St Helens.
-The menu ranges from market-fresh fish to locally raised Pyengana beef.
+Tonight, let Mohr & Smith Café Restaurant and Bar take care of dinner back in St Helens.
+The menu ranges from seafood to locally-raised Pyengana beef.
 An extensive wine list has a range of cool climate local labels to match.

 Overnight St Helens.